Study modes: Full-time

 The partnership between mathematics and physics is an essential one.
 In theoretical physics we attempt to build abstract constructs that rationalise, explain and predict physical phenomena.
 To do this we need mathematics: the language of physics.
 The underlying structure of the physical world can be understood in great detail using mathematics; this is a never-ending source of fascination to theoretical physicists.

 You will take two compulsory courses plus a selection of courses that will bring you to an advanced level in subjects such as general relativity, cosmology, statistical physics, condensed matter physics, quantum field theory and the standard model of particle physics.
 You may also take courses drawn from a wider pool including specialist courses in mathematics, computing and climate science.
-For the MSc in Mathematical Physics, mathematics courses can account for up to half of the taught course element.
+For the MSc in Mathematical Physics, mathematics courses can account for almost half of the taught course element.

 Following the taught component of the programme, you will undertake a three-month research project, which leads to a dissertation.